hhofner/Scripts/README.md

 ### TCP Tic-Tac-Toe
 Files:
-  * TCPServer.py
+  * TTTServer.py
-  * TCPClient.py
+  * TTTClient.py

-Run these two files on 'localhost' and whatever port you may prefer and see AI's play Tic Tac Toe.
+Run these two files and see AI's play Tic Tac Toe.
+You may edit the ports on each file to whatever ports you may prefer.
+TTTClient expects a commandline argument of the serverAddress.

+These two scripts use an Alpha-Beta probing algorithm, so they always play a tie, as they are perfect players.

 ### Ruby Secret Santa
 File(s):